rootwork/rootwork.org/hugo/content/blog/2009-09-03/index.md

 slug: 'gurus-are-not-enough-call-organizers-organizing-social-media' # Recommended length is 3 to 5 words.
 aliases:
   - /p/090903

+# For the post as it appears in lists.
+summary: >
-description: "Gurus, mavens and experts convey information — they tell you the way things are.
-Organizers, conversely, cultivate leadership and facilitate a community's exploration of its vision — they offer a way to see how things could be." # For SEO and social media snippets.
+  Gurus, mavens and experts convey information -- they tell you the way things are.
+Organizers, conversely, cultivate leadership and facilitate a community's exploration of its vision -- they offer a way to see how things could be.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: "Gurus, mavens and experts convey information — they tell you the way things are.
-Organizers, conversely, cultivate leadership and facilitate a community's exploration of its vision — they offer a way to see how things could be." # For the post in lists.
+  Gurus, mavens and experts convey information -- the way things are.
+Organizers cultivate leadership and facilitate exploration of a vision -- a way to see how things could be.

 draft: false # Change to 'false' to publish this post.
 featured: false